basho/basho_docs/content/riak/kv/2.2.0/setup/downgrade.md

 8\.
 Run `riak attach`.

-  1. Run the following snippet to prevent this node from participating in distributed Riak Search queries:
+  1. Run the following snippet to prevent this node from participating in distributed Riak search queries:

     ```
     riak_core_node_watcher:service_down(yokozuna).